DirectoryLister/DirectoryLister/README.md

   1. Copy `.env.example` to `.env`
   2. Edit the configuration values in `.env`

-See the [Config Reference](https://github.com/DirectoryLister/DirectoryLister/wiki/Config-Reference) for more information about individual options.
+See the [Configuration Documentation](https://docs.directorylister.com/configuration) for more information.

 Changelog
 ---------